ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## CA Compromise or Expiry of CA Certificate

-A root CA for TAM certificates might get compromised or its certificate might expire, a Trust Anchor other than a root CA certificate may also expire or be compromised.
+A root CA for TAM certificates might get compromised or its certificate might expire, or a Trust Anchor other than a root CA certificate may also expire or be compromised.
 TEEs are responsible for validating the entire TAM certificate path, including the TAM certificate and any intermediate certificates up to